 The goal is to have the Chakras balanced to experience life in a desirable way.
 If this system is out of balance it will cause specific dis-eases.
 The first three Chakras would match the ENS & Microbiome

 The enteritic nervous system (ENS)

 According to natural science the human body does not only have one brain but two.
 Or more precisely – one brain which is divided but connected via the spinal cord.
 One is in the head and is reading right now, the other is located around the digestive organs and is called enteritic nervous system – ENS.
 This ENS is made of same type of cells, reacts to the same chemicals and has the same receptors as the brain.
 It operates autonomously from the brain.
-If you ever had a feeling that something “intelligent” is located in your gut – this something is the ENS.
+If you ever had a feeling that something “intelligent” is located in your gut – this something is the ENS interacting with the microbiome.

 So what have ENS and Chakras to do with bran?

 The human body is basically a tube.
 While the skin forms the external border and defence line the intestinal wall does the same but inside.
 Both borders have to be cleaned.
 As mentioned earlier TCM says food has to be hard and soft and the fibres of the bran are hard.
 If ones own digestion is observed it is easy to recognize that fibres clean up the colon.
 With a share of ~70% the intestines form the major part of the immune system so it is downright wise to keep them tidy.